Tigran-Khachikyan/Task/about.md

 ## Purpose
 The library provides safe and encapsulated communication with Nexo server, handling the request data from user applications and processing the response from the server.
 ## Initialization
-To start working with the library, initialization is required, otherwise, the user will get an **ExceptionInInitializerError**.\\
+To start working with the library, initialization is required, otherwise, the user will get an **ExceptionInInitializerError**.//
 Examples of initialization
 Java version: